Southern Family Markets

 In August 2007, C&S converted six Southern Family stores in Georgia to the Piggly Wiggly brand name.
 In October 2007, seven Southern Family stores in Alabama were converted to the Piggly Wiggly banner.
 In January 2008, three additional Southern Family stores in Alabama were converted to Piggly Wiggly's as well.

 On April 30, 2009, as part of the Bruno's Supermarkets bankruptcy proceedings, Southern Family Markets agreed to purchase 31 Bruno's locations on a "going concern" basis in a $45.8 million deal.
 In partnership with Hilco Liquidations, Southern Family Markets held "going out of business" sales at the 25 Bruno's, Food World, and Foodmax stores that they did not acquire.
 The purchase would return the company to a retail presence in metro Birmingham, with six Bruno's and Food World locations remaining open.

 In September 2009, SFM announced plans to close stores in Carrollton, Dublin, and Macon, Georgia due to underperformance.
 In March 2010, two stores in Huntsville, Alabama closed for the same reasons.
 On October 5, 2010, Southern Family Markets announced the closings of the Food World stores in Trussville and Pelham (both in the Birmingham, Alabama area).
 This made a total of 11 stores to close since SFM/C&S Wholesale acquired Bruno's Supermarkets in mid 2009.

 On July 1, 2012, all 57 Southern Family owned locations in Alabama, Georgia, Mississippi and Florida were sold to Belle Foods.
 As part of the agreement, C&S would continue as Belle Foods main distributor.
 In July, 2013, Belle Foods filed for filed for Chapter 11 bankruptcy protection.
+The case was closed on July 09, 2019.